sl-NZ/bookshop/README.md

 7. Navigate to [http://localhost:3000](http://localhost:3000) to view the index page.

 ## How does the Solution Work

-Solutions presented where the user can select a single book to purchase from the landing page of the Stripe Press program.
+Solutions presented where the user can select a single book to purchase from the landing page of the Stripe Press Bookshop.

 The user can select a book by clicking on the purchase button.
-The purchase button will trigger the stripe checkout flow which loads the stripe checkout modal on the checkout page.
-Additionally the checkout page has two additional form items to collect the user's name and email address.
-The user can then enter their payment details and complete the purchase within the stripe modal window.
+The purchase button will trigger the stripe checkout flow which loads the stripe checkout element on the checkout page.
+During the loading of the stripe checkout page a call is made to the apps backend to create a pamyent intent with stripe using `stripe.paymentIntents.create`.
+The payment intent is created with the amount of the book and the currency of the book including a metadata field with the book title.
+The payment intent is then returned to the frontend and the stripe element is loaded with the payment intent client secret.

-The user can then enter their payment details and complete the purchase
+The checkout page has two additional form items to collect the user's name and email address.
+The user can then enter their payment details and complete the purchase within the larger form by clicking the submit button.
+A `stripe.confirmPayment` call is made to stripe which includes the name and email address of the user that is retrieved from this form as well params from the stripe element.

+During the `stripe.confirmPayment` call a `return_url` is set to the success endpoint.
+If the payment is successful the user is redirected to the success page with query params including a payment intent id.
+The success endpoint makes a call to the backend to retrieve the payment intent and the book title from the metadata field.
+This passed onto to render the success page then displays a success message with the book title and the payment intent id.

 ### Architecture Sequence Diagram